 Before The Blog

 Before I started Two In Tow, I was a city government reporter for The Tribune newspaper in San Luis Obispo, Calif.
 I loved being in the newsroom and I was there for 12 years.
-But when Wyatt was born. the reality hit that childcare for two out-priced my paycheck by quite a bit.
-So I decided to stay home with the kids, drop daycare, and explore other writing paths.
+But when Wyatt was born, the reality hit that childcare for two out-priced my paycheck.
+So, I decided to stay home with the kids, drop daycare, and explore my own writing path.

-That a big change.
-I had always worked, and not working felt super strange.
-I longed for a creative outlet.
-Within the first 6 months of juggling a newborn and a two-year-old, I was already brainstorming ideas for a community travel blog that showed readers the places I took the kids around town.
+That was a big, scary change.
+But after the first 6 months of juggling a newborn and a two-year-old, I was already brainstorming ideas for a community travel blog that showed readers the places I took the kids around town.
 I needed a creative outlet that I could involve them in, and this blog was it!

 Finding My Voice

 All that unfolded afterward was pretty unexpected.
 For one, promoting my blog post on Instagram led me to several influencer gigs, which I didn’t even know was a thing.
-And second, blogging forced me to go out on my own as a writer – a very freeing experience of stepping out from behind the newspaper and finding my own voice.
-Of writing for me.
-I’ll never regret that I did this for myself, and for my family.
-Plus, writing makes me happy.
+And second, blogging forced me to go out on my own as a writer – a very freeing experience of stepping out from behind the newspaper.
+Of finding my own voice.
+I’ll never regret that I did that for myself, and for my family.
+Plus, like I said before, writing makes me happy.
 And that’s worth a lot.

 I started this blog because sometimes you just have to get out of the house.